-Leg sweats are used to help injured legs, as the sweating compound will help reduce inflammation.
+Leg sweats help injured legs, as the sweating compound will help reduce inflammation.
 Sweats also bring added heat to an area.
-If you have a horse with a suspected leg injury, consult your Veterinarian.
+Consult your veterinarian if you have a horse with a suspected leg injury.

-- There are dozens and dozens of possible injuries that your horse could have, and each one with a different protocol.
-Sweats are also best used on older injuries, as the heat that’s created can create more problems with fresh injuries.
+- Your horse could have dozens and dozens of possible injuries, each with a different protocol.
+Sweats are also best used on older injuries, as the heat created can create more problems with fresh injuries.

-- Your Veterinarian will be able to give you a detailed plan of action that involves both icing and sweating if necessary.
-It’s usual for a new injury to receive cold therapy, such as icing, initially before switching to a Fura-zone sweat or an ice and sweat combination days or weeks after the initial injury.
-Your Veterinarian can give you a specific plan for your horse’s condition.
+- Your veterinarian will be able to give you a detailed plan of action that involves both icing and sweating if necessary.
+It’s usual for a new injury to receive cold therapy, such as icing, initially before switching to a Fura-zone sweat or ice-and-sweat combination days or weeks after the initial injury.
+Your veterinarian can give you a specific plan for your horse’s condition.

 Some horses benefit from both cold (ice) and heat (sweat) therapy.
 Learn when to use each type here.

 How to apply a leg sweat to your horse:

 - The leg must be clean and dry!
 This is critical, especially if your sweat contains any amount of DMSO.
 DMSO is wonderfully horrible and must be used with extreme caution.
 Read more about DMSO here!
 If you are icing and sweating a leg, the ice is typically done first, then the leg needs to dry, and then you can use a sweat.